fnky/Heon/README.md

 There's already made a preview on how you can set it up, but it's entirely up to yourself.

+## TODO

+* Make an easier way for adding navigations

 ## Credits

 I would like to thank these guys for the libraries that I used.